Research Program

 Technology

-Through these methods, we aim to quantitatively characterize and mechanistically understand physiological processes in complex biological systems, at high resolution and in their intact configuration.
-We then apply techniques from AI and machine learning to model and interpret high-dimensional biological data, to address specific hypotheses, make experimentally testable predictions, or discover unexpected phenomena.
+Through these methods, we quantitatively characterize physiological processes at high resolution in intact living systems.
+We apply AI and machine learning to model complex biological data, generate testable predictions, and make unexpected discoveries.
+The tools we develop are designed to be broadly applicable across biological systems.

 If any of these questions or approaches interest you, please contact us.